Don Covay: Career

 Covay joined Mercury Records in 1972, as an A&R executive, while also starting to record his album Superdude.
 The album yielded two of his most successful songs, "I Was Checkin' Out, She Was Checkin' In" and "Somebody's Been Enjoying My Home".
 He followed up with two more successful singles, "It's Better to Have (and Don't Need)" in 1973, his only hit as a performer in the UK, followed by "Rumble in the Jungle" in 1974, inspired by the boxing match between Muhammad Ali and George Foreman.
 In the late 1970s, he recorded for Philadelphia International Records but then withdrew from recording for several years, reappearing as a backing singer on the 1986 Rolling Stones album Dirty Work.

 Covay had a stroke in 1992.
 The following year, Ronnie Wood of the Rolling Stones, Iggy Pop, Todd Rundgren and others performed on a Covay tribute album, Back to the Streets: Celebrating the Music of Don Covay.
 He was presented with a Pioneer Award from the Rhythm and Blues Foundation in 1994.

 He released the album Adlib in 2000 on the Cannonball label, his first album in 23 years.
 Collaborating musicians included Paul Rodgers, Wilson Pickett, Lee Konitz, Otis Clay, Kim Simmonds, Ann Peebles, Syl Johnson, Paul Shaffer, Huey Lewis, and Dan Penn.
 The cover art was by Ronnie Wood.

 Personal life and death

 In an interview published in the UK music weekly Record Mirror in 1967, Covay said, "Singing is my first love, but I like to express my thoughts in the songs I write as well as in the way I sing them.
-I am always looking for experiences we all know and try to relate them through both my writing and my singing.
-This is why I think 'Mercy, Mercy' became so popular.
-It was down-to-earth, and everyone immediately recognized the meaning of the song from first-hand experience."
+I am always looking for experiences we all know and try to relate them through both my writing and my singing."

 Covay's wife, Yvonne Darby, died in 1981.
 A son, Donald Covay Jr., died in 2010.

 Donald Covay died after a stroke on January 31, 2015, at the age of 78 at a hospital in Franklin Square, New York.

 He was survived by his four children (Wendy Covay, Wanda Richardson, Ursula Covay Parkes, Antonio Covay), three brothers (Eddie Randolph, Thomas Randolph, Leroy Randolph), and five grandchildren.